Barber Page Video Thumbnail.PNG

 barber program, barber training, barber certification, barber degree

 Students can complete the in-person Barber Program at our Gainesville campus and then be on your way to the career of your dreams.
-As a Barber student, you will have the ability to create your own path by selecting to either earn a Barber Crossover Occupational Skills Award (OSA) or a Cosmetology AAS Degree with a Barbering Concentration.
+As a Barber student, you will have the ability to create your own path by selecting to either earn a Barber Crossover Occupational Skills Award (OSA), a Level 1 Barber Certificate, or a Cosmetology AAS Degree in Barbering.

-• Credits earned by achieving the Barber Crossover OSA may be included in the Cosmetology AAS Degree - Barbering Concentration and may also be used toward earning an Associate degree.
+• Credits earned by achieving the Barber Crossover OSA may be included in the Level 1 Certificate and Cosmetology AAS Degree in Barbering and may also be used toward earning an Associate degree.

 • Experiential credits may be available to those who are already actively working in the barbering and cosmetology fields.
-To determine your eligibility for program credits, contact Division Chair, Stephanie Lindsay
+To determine your eligibility for program credits, contact Division Chair, Stephanie Lindsey

 To become a licensed Barber in the Cosmetology Crossover program you must: